apache/tvm-rfcs/rfcs/add_paddlepaddle_frontend.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-For this RFC, we have make a established plan,
+For this RFC, we have made a established plan,

 - About 200 operators will be supported in this quarter, such as deformable_conv/multiclass_nms
 - Control flow operators will be supported in this year, mainly about while_loop/if